 Your family can play an important role in ensuring that the organ donation decision we have for you is the most recent you have made.

-The specialist nurse for organ donation will consult the NHS Organ Donor Register to establish your decision before discussing it with your family.
-By telling your family what you've decided, you can relieve them of the burden of having to make the decision at such a difficult time.
+The specialist nurse for organ donation will consult the NHS Organ Donor Register to establish your recorded decision before discussing it with your family.
+By talking to your family about what you've decided, you can give them the certainty they need to support your decision, whatever it is, at a difficult time.

-Families are always consulted before organ donation goes ahead, even within an 'opt out' system.
+Families are always approached before organ donation goes ahead, even within an 'opt out' system.

-There are a number of reasons that families are always consulted ahead of donation:
+There are a number of reasons that families are always approached ahead of donation:

 - Out of consideration to the family who are facing the loss of someone close to them;